JaredBaileyDuke/wheres-waldo/README.md

 ### Problem
 Where's Waldo is an illustrated children's book containing a challenge: Can the reader find Waldo and his friends in a series of very complex illustrations?

 The challenge is difficult because of the large size of the illustrations, the small size of the desired characters, and frequent obstructions in front of the desired characters.
-As seen in the image above, Waldo's friends have a many similarities, adding to the challenge.
+As seen in the image above, Waldo's friends have many similarities, adding to the challenge.

 ### Past Work
 Many people have attempted to find Waldo in the past, but not his friends.
-As well, past attempts focused on using high resolution images in near perfect lighting conditions.
+As well, past attempts focused on using high resolution images in near perfect lighting conditions with perfectly flat book pages.
 There are several common datasets used frequently amongst these projects.
 There is also a project using a robot with imperfect lighting to point to Waldo with a rubber hand.
 This robot makes use of high resolution photography.
+These models make us of everything from simple CNNs, to complex inception and Google AutoML architechtures.

-A few links to these projects:
+Links to a few of these projects:
 - https://medium.com/@reece.riherd_73510/can-a-computer-answer-wheres-waldo-using-machine-learning-to-find-waldo-362ee674fb3f
 - https://medium.com/analytics-vidhya/finding-waldo-using-a-simple-convolutional-neural-network-1604cb4d2e55
 - https://github.com/arrufat/wallyfinder